webqit/quantum-js/README.md

     this.href = href;
     // Initial computations
     const [ , reflect ] = this.compute();

     // Detect updates and reflect them
     Observer.observe(this, changes => {
       // All the updates from batch() below will now also be reflected as one batch let paths = changes.map(change => ([ 'this', change.key ]));
       reflect(...paths);
     });

+    // This line is only required because literal property assignments aren't reactive in the Observer API polyfill Observer.accessorize(this, ['protocol', 'hostname', 'port', 'pathname', 'search', 'hash', 'host', 'origin', 'href']);
   }

   **compute() {